nvenetucci/steamburst/README.md

   * https://itad.docs.apiary.io/#

-This project was created using React and is being hosted on heroku
+This project was created using an Express backend and React frontend.
+It's currently being hosted on Heroku.

 https://steamburst.herokuapp.com/